SatoshiumAI/.github/roadmap.md

 # 🗺️ Satoshium Roadmap

-This roadmap outlines the phased development of the Satoshium project—our decentralized AI infrastructure governed by Bitcoin-based protocols.
+This roadmap outlines the phased development of the Satoshium project — our decentralized AI infrastructure governed by Bitcoin-based protocols.
 Each phase builds upon the previous, forming a cohesive evolution from foundation to deployment.
+It also now includes a month-by-month schedule of dedicated AI agents.

 ---